RevoltSecurities/SubProber/README.md

 - add extra configuration in probing saving outputs
 - added new command `-dhp` `--disable-http-probe` to only probe https protocol
 - improved subprober's memory allocations
+- added deduplication that remove duplicated urls and etc..

 ### Installation and Updates